Army Men: Sarge's Heroes: Characters and weapons

 Nine characters are playable in single and multi-player modes.
 With control that heavily uses context-sensitive buttons like a previously released Nintendo 64 game, The Legend of Zelda: Ocarina of Time (1998), the player can jump, climb, latch onto ledges, drop and roll, crawl, crouch, strafe, and sneak up to enemies and attack them typical in stealth games.
 In addition to Hawk, Grimm, Vikki, and Plastro, the game stars five Bravo Company soldiers, modeled after specific poses.
 The Riff is a Bazooka Man with "the musical chops and coolness of a Blues musician".
 Hoover is a very skinny, geeky Mine Sweeper hired for his fluid movements and intense focus.
-Sharp, a Morter Man with a surfer dude personality; Thick, the M-60 Machine Gunner with a strong aim but low intelligence; and Scorch, a Flamethrower so mentally-unstable he loves being near fire.
+Shrap, a Morter Man with a surfer dude personality; Thick, the M-60 Machine Gunner with a strong aim but low intelligence; and Scorch, a Flamethrower so mentally-unstable he loves being near fire.
 In single player, Sarge and whoever is rescued are the only playable characters; in a mission, a rescued soldier assists for the remainder of a mission, which ends prematurely if they die.
 In multiplayer modes, players can act as a tan, blue or grey fighter as well as a green one.

 Army Men: Sarge's Heroes features variations on 13 weapons that equip the player, most of which require the rescue of commandos that each have a unique set of weapons: an M16 rifle, M60, sniper rifle with a scope for zooming, shotgun, grenade, grenade launcher, C-4, flamethrower, artillery launcher, bazooka, mortar, satchel charge, and mine detector.
 Collected extra weapons are removed from the inventory by the entrance of the next world.
 Via simple objectives, the Boot Camp mode, which takes place on a practice range, teaches the player how to platform, use the weapons and push down the levers.

 Some tasks can be only be achieved with certain equipment; soldiers on mountaintops can only be killed with snipers, and those in bunkers with grenades.
 Additionally, some lands are filled with hidden mines solely detectable with the minesweeper.
 Other scenarios allow multiple choices of weapons to take out opponents.
 For example, when destroying a tank, it is longer but safer to lay mines around it and then activate them with a grenade throw, than directly destroy it with a bazooka, where missing the shooting could gain the riders of the tank attention to the player character.
 All weapons besides the default M16 rifle are out of the soldiers' bag if a life is lost.